01Does Your Policy Have a Waiver of Deductible Clause?

 John has a major water damage claim due to water getting into his house following a storm.
 He has a $1,500 insurance deductible, but because the cost of the damage is over $25,000 and his policy has a large loss waiver of deductible for losses over $25,000, he does not need to pay the deductible in his claim.
 He was glad he saved money by taking a higher deductible, and also that his insurance policy has a low waiver of deductible limit.
 Overall, the combination of these two things saved John a lot of money on his insurance.

 02Disappearing Deductibles, Vanishing Deductibles and Loyalty Deductibles

 Are Disappearing Deductibles and Deductible Waivers the Same Thing?

 The terminology for disappearing, loyalty, or vanishing deductibles can be confusing.
 One way to understand the difference is in the dollar value of the waived deductible.

-- In home insurance, large loss deductible waivers normally would be included in the policy wording and deal with larger losses for thousands of dollars.
+- In home insurance, large loss deductible waivers normally would be included in the policy wording and deal with larger claims that are for losses for thousands of dollars.

 - Disappearing deductibles or Loyalty deductible waivers are purchased or earned and generally deal with much smaller levels of "waived" deductibles.

 Each company handles this kind of perk differently and sets different conditions.
-Some companies may not even offer the options, although in today's competitive marketplace it is likely that you will find some variation of the concept if you shop your insurance around to get the best deal or speak to a broker who is familiar with many insurance company benefits.
+Some companies may not even offer the options, although in today's competitive marketplace it is likely that you will find some variation of the concept if you shop your insurance around.

 What Is a Loyalty Based Disappearing Deductible?